BurntSushi/rebar/METHODOLOGY.md

 because it doesn't do a good job of representing the diversity of real world regex usage.

+rebar doesn't quite fall into such an obvious trap as defining benchmarks that consist purely of catastrophic backtracking, but it's still exceptionally difficult to choose a representative set of benchmarks.
+Moreover, [BIAS](BIAS.md) can also influence benchmark selection in a negative way.

 So the question remains: how should benchmarks be chosen?
 In truth, this is still a work-in-progress.
 I expect the "curated" set of benchmarks (the results presented in the [README](README.md)) to evolve over time.
 Of course, this also